 - The Austrian bikers in the music video of Falco's "Rock Me Amadeus" were the local chapter Hells Angels.

-- Since mid-2012, a gang of bikers has been invading TNA going by the identity and calling card of the Aces and Eights.
+- Mid-2012 to the end of 2013, a gang of bikers has been invading TNA going by the identity and calling card of the Aces & Eights, which is actually a different kind of biker gang than Hells Angels but whatever.

 - The Car Wars setting is After the End (sort of), when the roads are so dangerous that giant packs of bikers will group together for mutual protection.